SCADA System Applications in Energy Management

 📌 Example: Smart University Campus

-• SCADA reduced campus energy usage by 30%, improving sustainability.
+• SCADA reduced energy usage by 30%, improving sustainability.

 5. SCADA in Energy Analytics & Reporting

-Data-driven insights are essential for optimizing energy consumption and regulatory compliance.
+Data-driven insights are essential for optimization and compliance.

 Applications in Energy Data Management